BLOG ARTICLE

 To cater to a global audience, your gateway must be able to handle multi-currency transactions and maintain compliance across all of your operational areas.
 This can be especially challenging for international crypto exchanges, since each country has its own rules and regulations that continue to evolve as crypto adoption grows.

-Check to see if the gateway supports the currencies relevant to your user base and if it can handle currency conversion with reasonable transaction fees
+Check to see if the gateway supports the currencies relevant to your user base and if it can handle currency conversion with reasonable transaction fees.

 By focusing on these factors, you'll be better equipped to choose a payment gateway that aligns with your exchange's business needs, keeping your users' best interests at heart.